bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Splits values into two groups, based on the result of the given `filter` list.
+### Splits values into two groups, based on the result of the given `filter` list

 -   Use a list comprehension and `zip()` to add elements to groups, based on `filter`.
 -   If `filter` has a truthy value for any element, add it to the first group, otherwise add it to the second group.

 ```py
 def bifurcate(lst, filter):